 How to make your bottle basking shark:

 - Using the permanent pen – draw on the eyes and gill slits (sharks have five gill slits on each side).
+This could be an opportunity to chat to your group about gills – as sharks swim, water is passed over their gills and oxygen is absorbed and transported around the body.
+They have a nose, but it’s only used to smell!

 - Cut the coloured paper or card into strips.
 Stick them to the end of the bottle basking shark’s body.

-Share your photos using #DiscoverLearnPlay
+Share your photos with us using #DiscoverLearnPlay